Floods threaten hundreds of thousands in north-east India

-GUWAHATI, INDIA (AFP) - Flood waters rose on Monday (Aug 30) across north-eastern India, where hundreds of thousands of people are stranded on the roofs of their homes or have fled to higher ground as more torrential rain fell.
+GUWAHATI (India) • Flood waters have risen across north-eastern India, where hundreds of thousands of people remain stranded on the roofs of their homes or have fled to higher ground as torrential rain continues falling.

-Incessant downpours for more than a week have caused the Brahmaputra and other major rivers to burst their banks across Assam and Bihar states.
+Incessant downpours for more than a week forced the Brahmaputra and other major rivers to burst their banks across Assam and Bihar states on Monday.

-Up to two metres of water has submerged many villages.
-Experts say annual floods which hit the region are getting worse because of climate change.
+Many villages are submerged in water 2m deep.
+Experts say the region's annual floods are getting worse because of climate change.

-The floods have also threatened a Unesco World Heritage-listed reserve that is home to the largest concentration of one-horned rhinos.
+The floods have also threatened a Unesco World Heritage reserve that is home to the largest concentration of one-horned rhinos.

 Tens of thousands of people are stuck in villages cut off by the floods and the state governments said more than 400,000 had been moved to higher ground.